tfabris/BlueGigaEmpeg/README.md

   - If yours is a new issue, then go to https://github.com/tfabris/BlueGigaEmpeg/issues and press "New Issue".
   - In the bug report, describe:
-    - Model of Bluetooth playback device.
+    - Model of Bluetooth device.
+What kind of car stereo do you have?
     - Frequency of the occurrence of the issue.
+Does it happen every time, sometimes, only when it's cold out, only in a leap year?
     - Steps to reproduce the issue.
+Please give as much detail as possible.
-    - Expected behavior versus actual behavior.
+    - Expected behavior, versus actual behavior.
+	- Things you've already tried doing to diagnose or narrow down the problem.
+For example, have you paired your smartphone, and does it have the same issue?
   - Attach your debug log to the bug report.

 - When you are done with the debug session, remove the USB cable from the